ss2cp/Linear-Regression-Project/README.md

 With the given data set "dat.cvs",

 * y is log-transformed
-* Entry 10 is reomoved due to large influence to the overall data
+* Entry 10 is removed due to large influence to the overall data
 * Predictors x1, x6, x7, x8, x9, and x10 are **removed** due to insignificance.
-* Predictors x2, x3, x4,and x5 are kept, and combined as a first order model.
+* Predictors x2, x3, x4, and x5 are kept, and combined as a first order model.

 The final model is